 - Lightly oil a large bowl, place the dough in the bowl and turn to coat with oil.
-Cover with a damp cloth and let rise in a warm place until doubled in volume, about 1 hour.
+Cover with a damp cloth or plastic wrap, and let rise in a warm place until doubled in volume, about 1 hour.

-- Cover and let rise for 1-2 hours or until doubled or tripled in volume (the longer they rise, the lighter and fluffier they will get, too long and they'll fall) Meanwhile, preheat oven to 375 degrees F (190 degrees C).
+- Cover and let rise for 1-2 hours or until doubled or tripled in volume (the longer they rise, the lighter and fluffier they will get, but too long and they'll fall).

 - Bake in preheated oven for 25 to 30 minutes, until golden brown.
-Let cool in pan for 3 minutes, then invert onto serving platter.
-Scrape remaining filling from the pan onto the rolls.
+Let cool in pan for about 5 minutes, then invert onto serving platter.
+Scrape any remaining filling from the pan onto the rolls.